More and more women are breaking through the glass ceiling in metro Detroit.

 In an effort to recognize their achievements, we asked readers to nominate female business leaders who they felt were moving their respective companies, industries, and communities forward.
 The only criteria was that the nominees be employed in the executive ranks of private businesses, corporations, hospitals, and universities in the five-county metro region (Oakland, Wayne, Macomb, Livingston, and Washtenaw counties).

-Please join us on the following pages as we honor 10 of metro Detroit’s Most Powerful Women in Business.
+Please join us as we honor 10 of metro Detroit’s Most Powerful Women in Business.

 Even as a young girl, when she had her own bank account, kept a budget, and babysat for an accountant, Eileen M. Ashley knew she would have a career in finance and money management.

 In an industry not typically known for having women in top management positions, Ashley has steadily risen through the ranks at Comerica Bank.
 Today she is responsible for sales, profitability, relationship management, and intrabank relationships among Comerica’s wealth and institutional management offerings in Michigan.

 “More companies are realizing the value of placing women in higher management positions,” Ashley says.
 “The research has shown that women change industries and have a positive effect on the bottom line.”

 Ashley, who has worked in private banking, executive administration, management accounting and financial reporting, and corporate marketing and development, says her success can be traced to two principles.

 “First, I’ve always been open to new opportunities and challenges, and even if I didn’t know an area I was going into very well, I was eager to learn and improve my knowledge base.
 I’ve also worked hard at developing long and endearing relationships, and having open communication with my employees.
 You have to connect with people.
 When we have tough times like we’ve just gone through, I believe people dig in and work even harder for you.” — Bill Dow